sarvan0506/EVA5-Vision-Squad/S14/README.md

 ## Part II: Data preparation for Capstone Project

-Please refer to the ` dataset` folder to have a look at the dataset sample images.
+This part includes Dataset preparation for Capstone project, dataset represents 4 classes (hardhat, vest, mask, boots) and has been collected from google images ~3500 in number.
 The dataset constitutes of 3 different input types which are,

 1. Normal Images with Bounding Boxes for classes (hardhat, vest, mask, boots)
 2. Depth images inferenced from Normal Images using [MiDAS](https://github.com/intel-isl/MiDaS)
 3. Planer images inferenced from Normal Images using [PlanerCNN](https://github.com/NVlabs/planercnn)

+Please refer to the `dataset` folder to have a look at the dataset sample images.

 The complete dataset can be accessed here https://drive.google.com/drive/folders/14zw_X1ImyOo71jEGyxT7ARxVV8t1rYDU